RadixSeven/sra-tools/file-structure-docs/kar_file_structure.md

 struct PBSTreeHeader {
     uint32_t num_nodes;      // Number of nodes in the tree
     uint32_t data_size;      // Total size of entry data that follows
+                            // Note: For empty directories (num_nodes = 0),
+                            // data_size field may be omitted as an optimization
     // Variable-size data index follows (based on data_size):
     // If data_size <= 256:    uint8_t  offsets[num_nodes];
     // If data_size <= 65536:  uint16_t offsets[num_nodes];